Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Cell collective growth model modulated by mechanical feedback

-The behavior depends on the viscosity ratio \( \beta = \mu_{\text{out}} / \mu \).
+From Figs.~\ref{fig:fig1}a, one can also observe that variations in the mechanical parameters \( \Theta_1 \) and \( \Theta_2 \) lead to changes in the front roughness, as well as to the emergence of spatial ring-like patterns.
+The concentric ring-like structures observed in Fig.~\ref{fig:fig1}a, reminiscent of bacterial growth patterns~\cite{Shimada2004}, can be quantified through the radial dependence of the particle size $a_i$.
+These patterns arise from repeated cycles of compression and division, leading to a characteristic spacing set by the full growth-cycle time $t_c$, $u_0 t_c \sim \chi\left(1 - 1/\sqrt{2}\right)$, in agreement with the periodic modulation observed in Fig.~\ref{fig:fig1}d.
+This structure is only present for $\Theta_1\ll 1$ ($\chi \gg a$).
+For larger $\Theta_1$ the radial modulation disappears and the colony loses this ordering.
+Within the patterned regime, $\Theta_2$ modifies the radial particle-size distribution near the center, reflecting changes in the internal stress distribution.

+While free expansion leads to stable front propagation across all parameter ranges, introducing a passive surrounding medium can trigger fingering instabilities (Fig.~\ref{fig:fig2}).
+This medium is modeled as a disordered collection of non-proliferative particles with radii \( a \) and \( a/\sqrt{2}\), sharing stiffness \(K\) with the active cells but with viscosity \(\mu_{\text{out}}\), and evolving according to Eq.~\eqref{positionDynamics0} with $\mu \to \mu_{\text{out}}$.
+The nature of the instability is governed by the viscosity ratio \( \beta = \mu_{\text{out}} / \mu \).
 For \( \beta > 1 \), classical fingering instabilities can emerge, reminiscent of the Saffman–Taylor mechanism~\cite{Saffman1958}.
 The case \( \beta < 1 \) is particularly interesting, as instabilities may emerge in a regime fundamentally different from the classical Saffman–Taylor mechanism.
 In this regime, pressure gradients induced by the outer medium stabilize the front, while proliferation drives the instability.
 The resulting morphology depends on \( \beta \), \( \Theta_1 \), and \( \Theta_2 \).
 Figure~\ref{fig:fig2} suggests that the characteristic length \( \chi \) governs both the onset and geometry of fingering.
 Smaller \( \chi \) produces narrower, faster-growing fingers, while larger \( \chi \) delays or suppresses the instability.
 Variations in $\Theta_2$ further modulate the shape of the protrusions.

-Together, results in Figs.~\ref{fig:fig1}–\ref{fig:fig2} demonstrate that the same mechanical scale $\chi$ controlling colony growth also sets the onset and geometry of interfacial instabilities.
-This unified behavior naturally motivates a continuum description that captures both regimes.
+Together, results in Figs.~\ref{fig:fig1}–\ref{fig:fig2} demonstrate that the same mechanical scale $\chi$, which controls colony growth, also sets the onset and geometry of interfacial instabilities.
+This unified behavior can be further explored within a continuum description.